majbthrd/pico-debug/howto/openocd.md

 ## Build openocd

-*Until the CMSIS-DAP pull request is accepted by Raspberry Pi, we'll have to use a fork of their fork.*
+Rather than use the authentic OpenOCD, Raspberry Pi had their own dated OpenOCD fork which their documentation continues to point to.
+Maintenance by Raspberry Pi of this code stagnated shortly after the RP2040 launch, and users are ill-advised to keep using this code fork unless they find they strictly need to.

+The authentic OpenOCD should be used with pico-debug.
+Here are the steps to build it:

 ```
 $ sudo apt install automake autoconf build-essential texinfo libtool libhidapi-dev libusb-1.0-0-dev
-$ git clone https://github.com/majbthrd/openocd.git --recursive --branch rp2040_cmsisdap_demo --depth=1
+$ git clone git://git.code.sf.net/p/openocd/code openocd
 $ cd openocd
 $ ./bootstrap
 $ ./configure --enable-cmsis-dap